ankrutik/notes/aws/solutions_arch_cert/notes.md

 Snapshots are point in time copies of Volumes.
 Incremental nature i.e. only changes are stored on S3.
 First snapshot takes time to create.

+**Migrating EBS overview**:

+1. Volumes to snapshots
-**Migrating EBS overview**: Volumes to snapshots to AMI (Amazon Machine Image) then copy AMI to destination region then launch on another AZ
+2. snapshots to AMI (Amazon Machine Image)
+3. then copy AMI to destination region
+4. then launch on another AZ

 For root device (device with OS) snapshots, best pratice to stop the instance before taking snapshot.